nemuelw/Raven/README.md

 2. Navigate to the project directory
 3. Feel free to modify C2 Address in the raven.go file to point to your C2
 4. Run the command ```go build -ldflags="-s -w" delta.go``` to create the executable(ELF) file

+## NOTE :
+A C2 Server for Raven is currently in development and will be released soon !
+In the meantime, you can use tools like netcat though you won't have the convenience of enjoying all the functionality present in the Spyware :(